umtksa/spoty/README.md

 Made this tool to control another mac over ssh that run spotify calling Apple script to control Spotify.

-edit the playlist inside the code
+edit the playlist inside the code or use spoty_fzf_playlist that uses external playlist.txt

 ```shell
 "OM=spotify:artist:4hCgC4FnYZLBgQPUMLOoiI"